Master’s Degree Requirements

 - Requirements for the D.N.P. degree are included in the Nursing section of this catalog.

 Credits Earned Above Requirements for a Degree

 When students earn credits in addition to those required in the planned program of study, a request may be made to the Dean of the College of Graduate and Continuing Studies to have the extra coursework defined on the transcript as post-degree credit.
 The request must be made prior to awarding of the degree and cannot be so defined once the degree is awarded.
 The College of Graduate and Continuing Studies will not interpret or alter the transcript once the degree is awarded.

 In order to graduate, students must have a minimum 3.0 grade point average overall and on the program of study for all degrees.

 Intent to Graduate

-Students must file an Intent to Graduate Form with the School of Graduate Studies no later than the end of the second week of the semester in which the student expects to complete the requirements for a graduate degree.
+Students must file an Intent to Graduate Form with the College of Graduate and Continuing Studies no later than the end of the second week of the semester in which the student expects to complete the requirements for a graduate degree.
 If the student does not graduate in that term, a new Intent Form must be completed and submitted prior to the published deadline (see Academic Calendar.)

 The time limit for the use of credit toward a certificate is four (4) to six (6) years.
 The time limit for the master’s degree is six (6) years.
 For the education specialist degree, the time limit is five (5) years from the date of enrollment in the earliest course applied toward the degree, including transferred courses.